janpolowinski/dswarm-temporary-docu/controller.md

 Module that controls the program flow and provides a HTTP API.
-A RESTful web service are used based on the JAX-RS specification.
-The implementation is made via [Jersey](https://jersey.java.net/).
+This web service is implemented in Java and follows the [JAX-RS](https://jax-rs-spec.java.net/) specification.
+The concrete framework that was choosen is [Jersey](https://jersey.java.net/).